-We begin this study with an overview of career courses, and then move to an analysis of the outputs and outcomes of career courses in terms of accountability.
+The earlier review of career course literature was published in the Journal of Career Assessment (Folsom & Reardon, 2003).
+We begin this most recent review with an overview of career courses, and then move to an analysis of the outputs and outcomes of career courses in terms of accountability.
 Next we examine the literature on career courses, and conclude with some observations about the effects of career course interventions.
-Our overall purpose is to provide material that might be helpful to practitioners in developing a career course and in securing academic credit for such a course at their postsecondary institution.
+Our overall purpose is to provide a comprehensive review of material that might be helpful to practitioners in developing a career course and in securing academic credit for such a course at their postsecondary institution.